Yu Inaba

 Yu Inaba (稲葉 友, Inaba Yū) is a Japanese actor, best known for his role as Go Shijima/Kamen Rider Mach in the Kamen Rider series Kamen Rider Drive.

 Biography

 Inaba was born in Sagamihara, Kanagawa Prefecture.
 In November 2009, when he was a 16-year-old high school sophomore, he won the 22nd Junon Super Boy Contest Grand Prix.
 Inaba was awarded from among the largest number of 15,491 people.
 In 2010, he debuted in the TV drama Clone Baby.
 In 2011, Inaba first starred in the stage play Sanada Ten Braves: Boku-ra ga mamoritakatta mono.

-On August 4, 2023, he announced his marriage with Japanese model Nicole Fujita on Instagram.
+On August 4, 2023, he announced his marriage with model Nicole Fujita on Instagram.